Don Stroud: Early years

 Stroud is the son of vaudeville actor Clarence Stroud (of "The Stroud Twins" team) and singer Ann McCormack.
-He was born and raised in Honolulu, Hawaii by his mother and stepfather, Paul Livermore.
+He was born and raised in Honolulu, Hawaii, by his mother and stepfather, Paul Livermore.

 At the age of 16, Stroud earned a black belt in the Hawaiian martial art of Kajukenbo.

-Stroud began surfing at the age of 3.
-As a surfer, he taught surfing while he was still in high school.
-In 1960 at the age of 17, Stroud won the Mākaha Junior Championship, and placed fourth overall in the Duke Kahanamoku International event.
+Stroud began surfing at the age of 3 and taught the sport while he was still in high school.
+In 1960 at the age of 17, Stroud won the Mākaha Junior Championship and placed fourth overall in the Duke Kahanamoku International competition.

-While working at the Kahala Hilton beach as a lifeguard, producers hired Stroud to double for Troy Donahue's surfing sequences at Waikiki Beach for an episode of Hawaiian Eye.
-Afterwards, Donahue asked Stroud to move to Los Angeles to become an actor, while also serving as Donahue's fight double and bodyguard.
-After jobs parking cars, bouncing, and eventually managing at the Whisky A Go-Go in Hollywood, he received advice on getting a start as an actor from Sidney Poitier, who frequented the club.
-Poitier set Stroud up with Dick Clayton, who was also an agent for such actors as James Dean, Michael Douglas, Al Pacino and Burt Reynolds, among others.
+While Stroud was working at the Kahala Hilton beach as a lifeguard, producers hired him to double for Troy Donahue during that actor's surfing sequences at Waikiki Beach for an episode of Hawaiian Eye.
+Afterwards, Donahue asked Stroud to move to Los Angeles to become an actor while also serving as Donahue's fight double and bodyguard.
+After holding jobs parking cars and managing the club at the Whisky A Go-Go in Hollywood, he received advice on getting a start as an actor from Sidney Poitier, who frequented the club.
+Poitier set Stroud up with Dick Clayton, who was also an agent for such actors as James Dean, Michael Douglas, Al Pacino, and Burt Reynolds, among others.